rust-lang/rust-forge/src/compiler/reviews.md

     - Your PR is not landing possibly-breaking or behavior altering changes.
         - Feature stabilization without other changes is likely fine to rollup, though.
-- `rollup=maybe`: Use this if you don't have a high confidence that it won't break tests.
-This is a good default to use if you aren't sure if it should be one of the other categories.
+- `rollup=maybe`: This is the **default** if you do not specify a rollup status.
+Use this if you don't have a much confidence that it won't break tests.
+This can be used if you aren't sure if it should be one of the other categories.
 - `rollup=iffy`: Use this for mildly risky PRs.
 Example scenarios:
     - The PR is large and non-additive (note: adding 2000 lines of completely new tests is fine to rollup).